The Almost Nearly Perfect People

 Norway

-- May 17 is Norway's national day, where everyone dresses up in traditional dirndls.
+- May 17 is Norway's national day, when everyone dresses up in traditional dirndls.
 Historically, the date roughly coincided with liberation from Germany and independence from Sweden.